-The platinum is used to combine with the cooking water in the bowl with the rice and change the water to become more alkaline.
+The platinum is used to combine with the cooking water in the bowl with the rice.
+It actually changes the water to become more alkaline.

-This in turn breaks down a protein on the surface of the rice grains and allows the water to be better absorbed.
+This in turn breaks down a protein on the surface of the rice grains.
+And it allows the water to be better absorbed.
 The result is sweeter and tastier cooked rice.

 There are plenty of reviews from people who own this induction rice cooker who say it is the best rice they’ve tasted.